 All of the securities offered by the Selling Holders pursuant to this prospectus will be sold by the Selling Holders for their respective accounts.
 We will not receive any of the proceeds from these sales.
-We could receive up to an aggregate of approximately \$247.5 million from the exercise of all Warrants and Rollover Warrants, consisting of (i) approximately \$195.9 million from the exercise of all Warrants assuming the exercise in full of all such warrants for cash and (ii) approximately \$51.6 million from the exercise of all Rollover Warrants assuming the exercise in full of all such warrants for cash based on the weighted-average exercise price of the Rollover Warrants.
-We could receive up to an aggregate of approximately \$194.0 million from the exercise of all Rollover Options assuming the exercise in full of all such options for cash based on the weighted-average exercise price of \$9.36 per share.
+We will receive up to an aggregate of approximately \$247.5 million from the exercise of all Warrants and Rollover Warrants, consisting of (i) approximately \$195.9 million from the exercise of all Warrants assuming the exercise in full of all such warrants for cash and (ii) approximately \$51.6 million from the exercise of all Rollover Warrants assuming the exercise in full of all such warrants for cash based on the weighted-average exercise price of the Rollover Warrants.
+We will receive up to an aggregate of approximately \$199.7 million from the exercise of all Rollover Options.
+We expect to use the net proceeds from the exercise of the Warrants and the Rollover Warrants for general corporate purposes.